Textile Automation System Manufacturer, PRIMON Automation, And SYMTECH Form Partnership For The US & Canadian Markets

-SPARTANBURG, S.C. — April 7, 2025 — PRIMON Automation, a world-leading automation system manufacturer for creel automation and textile manufacturing and SYMTECH, a U.S.-based machinery and equipment distributor for the textile industry, have formed a partnership effective April 1st, 2025.
-SYMTECH will represent all existing PRIMON installations for support and service, as well as the sale of new equipment for the US & Canadian markets.
+SPARTANBURG, S.C. — April 7, 2025 — PRIMON Automation, an automation system manufacturer for creel automation and textile manufacturing and SYMTECH, a U.S.-based machinery and equipment distributor for the textile industry, have formed a partnership effective April 1, 2025.
+SYMTECH will represent all existing PRIMON installations for support and service, as well as the sale of new equipment for the U.S. and Canadian markets.

 In 1970, Vittorino Primon set up the company PRIMON F.lli Snc and became shortly a reference point in the design and manufacturing of electrical panels and systems for industrial automation.